[Musical Inspiration: Kyra Giorgena, George Dalaras]

 We’ll all miss my father’s larger-than-life presence at the dinner table, where it was often hard to get a word in.
 We’ll miss his ouzo by the pool after his 3-minute swims, his backgammon, his zombies at Yangtze River, and his continual pressing for us to come back home to visit—even though he’d be in his study working when we got there.

 He ran a good race, but his time is up, and what sense can we make of that?
 He left a legacy in Thermodynamics, Economics and business, but he also left a legacy in what he passed down through me—and my husband Walter, his protégé both at MIT and at Thermo Electron—to our four children.
 Thomas is an easy, happy spirit, who is intellectually curious, and like his grandfather, does well in school without any stress.
 Christopher approaches golf with passion, focus and discipline, relishing the challenge and raising his game when the stakes go up.
 Things come easily to Natasha, as they did to her grandfather, and she’s also a forgetter, of everything from where she left her license to when her homework is due, but she never forgets a meal, taking my father’s food obsession to a whole new level.
 My dad lost his cognition without witnessing Zoe at MIT, the third generation taking Course 2 and dreaming of doing a startup, learning all about stable equilibrium states and the Second Law of Thermodynamics at the place where his career started, the place where he taught with Walter so many years ago.
 Our children’s dreams all connect back to my father.
 So perhaps his race was actually a relay, and it’s time to pass the baton, to give someone else their turn.

-The following video was prepared by MIT in his remembrance:
+The following video was prepared by John Freidah at MIT in his remembrance:

 So far, his Thermodynamics problem up on the board doesn't look all that challenging.